- SpaceX was founded by Elon Musk with a mission to bring humanity to Mars.

 In February 2021, SpaceX sold additional equity for $850 million, valuing the company at approximately $74 billion.

 The primary driving force behind the SpaceX business model is the company's focus on providing space transport to governmental and private organizations.
 They also specialize in rocket design and the development and launch of a satellite network.

 The SpaceX team created its first rocket, the Falcon 1, with the assistance of Tom Mueller, a legendary rocket designer.
-Elon Musk funded the first project using $100 million of his personal wealth.
+Elon Musk tapped his own wealth to funded the first project using $100 million of his personal wealth.
 In 2008, the Falcon 1 completed its first successful flight, followed by the Falcon 9, Falcon Heavy, the revolutionary Starship, and the Dragon, which can carry up to 7 passengers to and from Earth orbit.
 The Dragon is the first private commercial vehicle to take US astronauts to the International Space Station and, according to SpaceX, is the only spacecraft currently flying that is capable of returning significant amounts of cargo to Earth.

 The inventory SpaceX constructs is expensive, with the Falcon Heavy spacecraft costing around $90 million to build, while the Falcon 9 cost $62 million.
 SpaceX has previously suggested that they can eventually take the cost of commercial customer launches down to $30 million due to the reusability of some of their rockets.
 SpaceX has been able to reuse two major pieces of its rockets: first stage boosters and the rocket’s fairing or nosecone.
 The boosters, which SpaceX has often landed, comprise 60% of the total cost of the rocket, or about $37 million.
 SpaceX has also been able to recover the fairings which cost about $6 million.